How Am I Affected by the Google Storage Project?

 • Check your current storage usage: Google provides you with an overview of your current storage usage in Google Drive, Mail, and Photos and a list of the largest files in your Drive.

-• Clean up your U-M Google account: Review Tips for Cleaning Up Your U-M Google Account for suggestions on how to best engage in good data hygiene.
+• Clean up your U-M Google account: Review Tips for Cleaning Up Your U-M Google Account for suggestions on how to best engage in sustainable data practices.

 Important: Please be aware of the services you lose when your sponsorship expires (including U-M Dropbox and Google).
-You are responsible for understanding the affiliations you have at the university to determine when access to certain U-M computing services will end and how to prepare accordingly.
+You are responsible for understanding your affiliations at the university to determine when access to certain U-M computing services will end and how to prepare accordingly.
 Plan ahead to avoid data loss.

 Alum or Retiree